-Interim Numeric Land Application Rates and Interim Time Schedules
+Interim Numeric Land Application Rates and Interim Time Schedules for Existing Dairies

-It is critical that existing dairy operations start making measurable progress in reducing their land application of nitrogen as soon as possible and continue to make progress as quickly as feasible throughout the time schedule described above, culminating in compliance with the final land application rates to comply with the Nitrogen Discharge Limit.
-Therefore, the early imposition of progressively more protective enforceable interim numeric land application rates and other interim milestones and corresponding interim time schedule deadlines is also a very important component of the regulatory framework.
+Every year that dairy discharges cause or contribute to exceedances of the nitrate water quality objective, multiple years are added to the groundwater restoration timeline.
+It is therefore critical that existing dairy operations start making measurable progress in reducing their land application of nitrogen as soon as possible and continue to make progress as quickly as feasible throughout the time schedule described above, culminating in compliance with the final land application rates to comply with the Nitrogen Discharge Limit.
+Therefore, the early imposition of progressively more protective enforceable interim numeric land application rates and other enforceable interim milestones and corresponding interim time schedule deadlines is also a very important component of the regulatory framework.
 To ensure that dairies are on track to meeting each of the interim numeric land application rates and other interim milestones, to the extent that any of the deadlines are four or more years apart, the Central Valley Water Board should also require dairies to report substantial and measurable progress by the midpoint between each interim deadline.

-In large part, we leave the determination of the specific interim numeric land application rates and other interim milestones and their corresponding interim deadlines to the reasoned judgment of the Central Valley Water Board, but we urge all due haste.
-We do, however, propose that one such milestone to be evaluated by the Central Valley Water Board as a preferred option be that all dairies must achieve whole-farm nitrogen balance, as generally described by the CVDRMP’s SRMR and discussed in the next Section, no later than a deadline specified by the Central Valley Water Board.
+The Central Valley Water Board’s 2007 Dairy General WDRs first established the 1.4 A/R land application requirement, and that requirement has remained in effect since then.
+Some commenters have stated that the 1.4 A/R land application rate may not have reflected an appropriate agronomic rate for some dairies at the time that it was adopted and that many dairies are still not achieving the 1.4 A/R land application rate.
+Both statements may be true, but we take the opportunity to explain that it is not necessary for the interim land application rates and milestones to be based on agronomic rates or on the average dairy’s current land application rates.
+By the time that the Central Valley Water Board adopts its revised dairy general waste discharge requirements, the 1.4 A/R land application rate will have been in effect for well over two decades.
+For this reason alone, our strong expectation is that the first interim land application rate in the revised dairy general waste discharge requirements will be either a 1.4 A/R land application rate consistent with the 2007 Dairy General WDRs and the 2013 Dairy General WDRs, or another interim numeric land application rate that is at least as protective of groundwater as the 1.4 A/R land application rate.
+Otherwise, we generally leave the determination of the specific interim numeric land application rates and other interim milestones and their corresponding interim deadlines to the reasoned judgment of the Central Valley Water Board, but we urge all due haste.
+For example, one milestone could be requiring that all dairies achieve whole-farm nitrogen balance, as generally described by the CVDRMP’s SRMR and discussed in Section III.A.4, no later than a deadline specified by the Central Valley Water Board.

-Because there will continue to be expansions and consolidations of existing dairy operations in the future, and potentially new dairy operations, during the interim period prior to the Central Valley Water Board’s adoption of the final land application rates, we provide directions on how different categories of dairies (expanded, existing, new, and consolidated) will be subject to the interim rates, milestones, and time schedules at different points in time below.

-The Central Valley Water Board’s interim revised dairy general waste discharge requirements shall include progressively more stringent interim numeric land application requirements coupled with defined time schedules to provide a structure for incremental reduction in existing dairies’ application of manure and other nitrogen-containing fertilizers over time.
-For illustrative purposes only, this could include transitioning from the 2013 Dairy General WDRs’ A/R ratio of 1.4 that is currently in effect to 1.35 A/R within three years of issuance of the interim revised dairy general waste discharge requirements, followed by 1.3 A/R within six years, followed by 1.25 A/R within nine years, etc.
+The Central Valley Water Board’s revised dairy general waste discharge requirements shall include progressively more stringent interim numeric land application requirements coupled with defined time schedules to provide a structure for incremental reduction in existing dairies’ application of manure and other nitrogen-containing fertilizers over time.
+For illustrative purposes only, this could include transitioning from the 2013 Dairy General WDRs’ A/R ratio of 1.4 that is currently in effect to 1.35 A/R within three years of issuance of the revised dairy general waste discharge requirements, followed by 1.3 A/R within six years, followed by 1.25 A/R within nine years, etc.